andrewhead/context2name/README.md

 ## Assumptions

-Assumes you already have the data files in `data/`.
+Assumes you already have the raw data files in `raw/`.
 Ask the repo admin if you want access to them.

 ## Getting Started